azamsharp/azamsharp.github.io/_posts/2022-11-06-complete-guide-ios-dev-2023.md

 Programming is one of those rare professions where you don't really need a degree to land a job.
 There are countless free resources available online.
 This ranges from YouTube videos, books, articles, courses and even free lectures from elite universities like Stanford.

+I found a great post on [Kean Blog](https://kean.blog/post/learn-ios), which lists a lot of resources.
+Keep in mind that not all the resources discussed in the post are free.

 ## Learning Swift Language

 Let me tell you the biggest secret in software development.
 Programming languages are easy to learn.
-Once you know one language, you can easily learn any other language.
-In our bootcamp we start with Python language.
-Once students are comfortable with the fundamentals, we jump to the JavaScript language.
-We typically spend only one day in learning JavaScript, because students already know Python language.
+Once you know one language, you can easily transition to any other language.

+In my career, I have worked with JavaScript, Java, C#, VB.NET, Turbo C, Python, Kotlin, Dart, Swift, Objective-C. I don't actively program in all these languages but since most of the languages are similar, it will not take long to be productive.

+The most important part of learning a language is to make sure your fundamentals are strong.
+This means, you should know how to create variables, functions, conditions, loops, modules etc.

 1. [Official Swift Reference Book](https://docs.swift.org/swift-book/)
 2. [Swift Programming: The Big Nerd Ranch](https://www.amazon.com/Swift-Programming-Ranch-Guide-Guides/dp/0135264200/ref=sr_1_1?crid=1LAI6ELPZGXS8&keywords=swift+language&qid=1667835003&sprefix=swift+language%2Caps%2C129&sr=8-1)